FAC7/READMEs/week3/http-request-and-methods/README.md

 ### Parts of an HTTP Request

+The parts of an HTTP request are what is sent from the client to the server each time an HTTP request is sent.

 1. *The Request Method (see below)*: Tells the server the type of action a client wants to perform.
 1. *URI (Uniform Resource Indicator)*: Specifies the address of the required